danielfamiyeh/polydish/README.md

 * Energy Consumption per Frame

 Swarm mechanics are a set of algorithms meant to produce movement that mimics the flocking behaviour of birds, commonly used in games and animation.
 These are used in the ecosystem so that like-shapes near each other flock together, producing similar strokes.

+This project was curated as part of the Norman Rea Gallery's _Virtually Real_ exhibition.